brucemack/brucemack.github.io/ampersand/index.md

 This is a tedious topic that needs to be addressed in any repeater controller.
 There is a fairly complicated set of timers and state-machines that coordinate the flow of audio and control signals.
-Since it seems like some people are using their AllStar nodes as their repeater controller as well, the level of sophistication needed is more than you'd expect for a simple VOIP/ROIP application.
-Certainly the AllStar people are doing _way_ more complex nodes than I ever encountered while working on EchoLink.
+Since it seems like some people are using their AllStar nodes as their repeater controller the level of sophistication needed is more than you'd expect for a simple VOIP/ROIP application.
+It seems like you need to have full controller capability to be taken seriously.
+Certainly the AllStar people are building _way_ more complex nodes than I ever encountered while working on EchoLink.
+It's quite cool.

-It would be nice to separate the discussion of timers, repeater ID, CTCSS, delays, duplex, etc. into separate sections, but it turns out that these things are all very intertwined in a modern controller.
+It would be nice to separate the discussion of timers, repeater ID, CTCSS, delays, duplex, etc. into separate sections, but it turns out that these things are all very intertwined.
 I'll work on trying to organize this clearly, but that may be difficult to do. :-)

 Thanks to Patrick (N2DYI) and Gary (KK6RQ) for their review/suggestions on this stuff.